pravega/pravega/docs/key-features.md

 ![Pipeline replica](img/pipeline.separate.replicas.png)

-Using traditional approaches, one set of source data, for example sensor data from an IoT app, would be ingested and replicated separately by each system.
+Using traditional approaches, one set of source data, for example, sensor data from an IoT app, would be ingested and replicated separately by each system.
  You would end up with 3 replicas of the data protected in the pub/sub system, 3 copies in HDFS, 3 copies in Lucene, 3 copies in the NoSQL database.
 When we